-1928 Jean-Paul Jérôme is born in Montréal on February 19.
-He grows up in the city's Villeray district.
-1942 The young student visits an exhibition on Van Gogh held at the Montreal Museum of Fine Arts, which will trigger his determination to become an artist.
-1943 He is admitted to Montréal's École des beaux-arts at the age of 15.
-1949 He receives his teaching diploma from the École des beaux-arts.
-1949-1951 Still at the École des beaux-arts in Montréal, he studies fresco painting with Stanley Cosgrove.
-1951-1953 His work appears in the Montreal Museum of Fine Arts' Spring Exhibition group shows.
-1954 Marking his complete break from figurative painting, solo exhibition of his first abstract works at the Montreal Museum of Fine Arts.
-He meets Jauran, Fernand Toupin and Louis Belzile, with whom he will form the Plasticien group.
-1955 Exhibition of his work along with that of Jauran, Fernand Toupin and Louis Belzile, as well as the issuance of the Manifeste des Plasticiens , at Montréal's L'Échourie gallery.
-1956-1958 A stay in Paris that would have a lasting influence.
-He becomes acquainted with Hans Hartung, Richard Mortensen, Victor Vasarely, Alberto Giacometti, Martin Barré, Auguste Herbin and Jean Dewasne.
-He regularly attends the exhibitions of the newest art at Galerie Denise René, Galerie de France and Galerie Arnaud, where his own work will be shown in 1957.
-1959-1973 He teaches at the École des beaux-arts in Montréal and in different other schools in the city, as well as in Sorel.
-In his spare time he paints in the various studios he sets up over the years in Saint-Ours, Saint-Roch-de-Richelieu, Saint-Laurent-du-Fleuve and Varennes, all on Montréal's South Shore, taking inspiration from the river and the area countryside.
-1969-1970 Jean-Paul Jérôme sets aside his art making during 1968.
-He goes back to it in 1969-1970 with a major series of very gestural works in ink on paper that are a departure from his previous practice.
-This hiatus ends in 1970, when he makes a definitive return to painting.
-1973-2004 He quits teaching in 1973 in order to fully devote himself to his work in painting in his studios in Montréal and Varennes.
-Many exhibitions will follow.
-1978 He becomes a member of the Royal Canadian Academy of Arts, an honour awarded in recognition of his contribution to the country's visual arts and the importance of his work.
-2001-2005 The Musée du Bas-Saint-Laurent presents a retrospective of his work.
-The exhibition, entitled Les vibrations modernes , will travel throughout Canada.
-2004 Still very actively making art, Jérôme dies suddenly on August 14, leaving his final work, which he had entitled L'ivresse de la vie [The Ecstasy of Life] , unfinished on his work table.
-It is estimated that he created over 5,000 works during his 60-year-long career.
-2013 A website devoted to the artist's life and work, jeanpauljerome.com, goes online.
-It is produced by Jérôme Art International / Robert Jérôme.
-The latter, nephew and legal successor of Jean-Paul Jérôme, ensures the continuing stewardship of the artist's work, in accordance with the wishes expressed by him in 2002.
-2018 An Official Selection of the International Festival of Films on Art (FIFA), the world premiere of the documentary Jean-Paul Jérôme: Colour, Light, Form takes place at FIFA in Montréal on March 16.
-Based on an original idea by Robert Jérôme, its executive producer, the film is directed by André Desrochers.
-2019 The Musée d'art contemporain de Baie-Saint-Paul presents the exhibition Explorer l'abstrait , which brings together works from throughout Jean-Paul Jérôme's 60-year-long career.
-Also in 2019, the Musée d'art de Joliette holds the exhibition Jean-Paul Jérôme: The Lyrical Abstractions , which shows a 1969-1970 series of spectacular ink drawings.
-2020 As part of its exhibition Challenging: 350 Years of Art Practice in Québec, the Musée national des beaux-arts du Québec unveils a never publicly seen work by Jean-Paul Jérôme dating from 1956.
+d to Montréal's École des beaux-arts at the age of 15.

+is teaching diploma from the École des beaux-arts.

+ble des beaux-arts in Montréal, he studies fresco painting with Stanley Cosgrove.

+ears in the Montreal Museum of Fine Arts' Spring Exhibition group shows.

+omplete break from figurative painting, solo exhibition of his first abstract works at the Montreal Museum He meets Jauran, Fernand Toupin and Louis Belzile, with whom he will form the Plasticien group.

+nis work along with that of Jauran, Fernand Toupin and Louis Belzile, as well as the issuance of the Manifeste Is, at Montréal's L'Échourie gallery.

+s that would have a lasting influence.
+He becomes acquainted with Hans Hartung, Richard Mortensen, ely, Alberto Giacometti, Martin Barré, Auguste Herbin and Jean Dewasne.
+He regularly attends the the newest art at Galerie Denise René, Galerie de France and Galerie Arnaud, where his own work will be the École des beaux-arts in Montréal and in different other schools in the city, as well as in Sorel.
+In his paints in the various studios he sets up over the years in Saint-Ours, Saint-Roch-de-Richelieu, Sainteuve and Varennes, all on Montréal's South Shore, taking inspiration from the river and the area ôme sets aside his art making during 1968.
+He goes back to it in 1969-1970 with a major series of very s in ink on paper that are a departure from his previous practice.
+This hiatus ends in 1970, when he makes a ırn to painting.

+ning in 1973 in order to fully devote himself to his work in painting in his studios in Montréal and Varennes. ons will follow.

+member of the Royal Canadian Academy of Arts, an honour awarded in recognition of his contribution to visual arts and the importance of his work.

+Bas-Saint-Laurent presents a retrospective of his work.
+The exhibition, entitled Les vibrations modernes, pughout Canada.

+rely making art, Jérôme dies suddenly on August 14, leaving his final work, which he had entitled L'ivresse de stasy of Life], unfinished on his work table.
+It is estimated that he created over 5,000 works during his career.

+voted to the artist's life and work, jeanpauljerome.com, goes online.
+It is produced by Jérôme Art / Robert Jérôme.
+The latter, nephew and legal successor of Jean-Paul Jérôme, ensures the continuing if the artist's work, in accordance with the wishes expressed by him in 2002.

+election of the International Festival of Films on Art (FIFA), the world premiere of the documentary ôme: Colour, Light, Form takes place at FIFA in Montréal on March 16.
+Based on an original idea by e, its executive producer, the film is directed by André Desrochers.

+art contemporain de Baie-Saint-Paul presents the exhibition Explorer l'abstrait, which brings together hroughout Jean-Paul Jérôme's 60-year-long career.
+Also in 2019, the Musée d'art de Joliette holds the in-Paul Jérôme: The Lyrical Abstractions, which shows a 1969-1970 series of spectacular ink drawings.

+exhibition Challenging: 350 Years of Art Practice in Québec, the Musée national des beaux-arts du Québec r publicly seen work by Jean-Paul Jérôme dating from 1956.